qianqin/superracer-rrf/README.md

 1) Run macro to measure Z-probe height
 2) Run macro to calibrate frame & bed
 3) If you get heater errors, run the PID tuning macros

+# Use at your own risk!
+I am not liable for any damage caused by using my code.